Every moment spent with our feline companions is cherished by us cat people. We think about and miss our dogs when we’re away from home for a while.

 The preceding debate leads us to the conclusion that cats do not forget their owners.
 Cats remember their owners, for better or worse, for months or even years after they’ve left.

-Even if you treat your cat nicely, separation anxiety and other behavioral problems may arise if you have to be apart for an extended period.
+Even if you treat your cat nicely, separation anxiety and other behavioural problems may arise if you have to be apart for an extended period.
 As a bonus, a well-cared-for cat will take to its new human family quickly.

 It’s possible that a cat who has been neglected or abused won’t take to its new home and owner.
 Love, care, and attention from you can win his heart.